Pre-1 July 1983 amount and tax

 How pre-1 July 1983 service is calculated

-Calculating your pre-1 July 1983 service will have an impact on the tax components of your super benefit and therefore how much tax is payable when you withdraw from the fund.
+Calculating your pre-1 July 1983 amount will have an impact on the tax components of your super benefit and therefore how much tax is payable when you withdraw your benefit from the fund.
+The tax-free component of your benefit is increased, and the untaxed element is reduced, by your pre-1 July 1983 amount.

 Meet John

-John's total service period of 40 years can be divided to show the pre-1 July 1983 service period of 2 years1 and the pos-30 June 1983 period of 38 years1.
+John's total service period of 43 years can be divided to show the pre-1 July 1983 service period of 2 years1 and the post-30 June 1983 period of 41 years1.

 This formula graphically shows the equation above, 40 years of service consisting of 2 years pre-1 July 1983 service and 38 years of post-1 July 1983 service